 Automatic WordPress Installation and Updates – This is big for the non-technical crowd.
 WordPress is best served without maintenance requirements, in my book.
-After having updated and installed WordPress probably hundreds of times over the years, please take my word for it that letting BlueHost auto-update WordPress and ensure it’s always up to date and secure is a massive benefit.
+After updating and installing WordPress probably hundreds of times over the years, please take my word for it that letting BlueHost auto-update WordPress and ensure it’s always up to date and secure is a massive benefit.

-Free SSL Certificate – SSL makes web sites secure.
+Free SSL Certificate – SSL makes websites secure.
 The connection between your browser and the website is encrypted.
-You’ll see this with every e-commerce site out there (look for the padlock in your address bar), but SSL on your new WordPress blog is nothing to discount, either!
-Seeing a secure connection instills trust that the web site your clients and visitors are accessing is what they expect it to be and safe; the boost to your reputation is worth it.
+Of course, you’ll see this with every e-commerce site out there (look for the padlock in your address bar), but SSL on your new WordPress blog is nothing to discount, either!
+Seeing a secure connection instills trust that the website your clients and visitors are accessing is what they expect it to be and safe; the boost to your reputation is worth it.
 BlueHost offers this automatically and for free.

 How to Start a WordPress Blog on BlueHost

 Here’s where it gets fun!
-You’re ready to take your or your company’s online presence to the next level and get that blog started.
+Finally, you’re ready to take your or your company’s online presence to the next level and get that blog started.
 BlueHost makes the process incredibly simple.

-The first thing is click this button and pick a plan.
+The first thing is to click this button and pick a plan.

 I recommend starting with the $3.95/month plan and upgrade as you need more.
 There’s really no need to go all the way to the high end unless you know you need it.